Tiny but Mighty: A Software-Hardware Co-Design Approach for Efficient Multimodal Inference on Battery-Powered Small Devices

 Here we describe the system-level optimizations that adapt the modular components of LMMs, highlighting the inference backends across NPU and GPU accelerators, hybrid quantization, token-aware buffer management for zero-copy data transfer, and power-efficiency strategies.
 While the deployment strategy is designed for our custom SoC, the framework remains flexible and can be applied to other mobile SoCs with different offloading policies.

-\textbf{NPU} Most mobile NPUs only support static computation graphs, meaning that any change in input shape requires recompiling the firmware—an impractical step for resource-constrained devices.
-To address this limitation, as highlighted in llm.npu~\citep{llm_npu_ASPLOS25}, we offload the vision encoder to the NPU and preprocess all images by compressing and resizing them to a fixed resolution, ensuring consistent input shapes throughout inference.
-Rockchip’s NPU driver (RKNN)~\citep{rknn_toolkit2} provides native support for running models such as CLIP~\citep{CLIP}, SigLip~\citep{siglip}, and Whisper.cpp, achieving higher speed than open-source implementations.
-We deploy SigLip on the SoC’s NPU rather than the GPU primarily for performance reasons: the official RKNN driver delivers a more efficient execution environment, making the vision encoder substantially faster on the NPU.
-In contrast, mapping the LLM to the NPU is less practical due to its static shape restriction—prompt lengths vary dynamically, and any change in input shape requires recompiling the model.
-While padding inputs to a fixed maximum context length could bypass this issue, it would lead to severe inefficiency by wasting both compute cycles and memory bandwidth.
+\textbf{NPU} Most mobile NPUs only support static input shape, meaning that any change in input shape requires recompiling the firmware—an impractical step for resource-constrained devices.
+To address this limitation, we offload the vision encoder to the NPU and pre-process all images by compressing and resizing them to a fixed resolution, ensuring consistent input shapes during inference.
+Rockchip’s RKNN driver~\citep{rknn_toolkit2} and Qualcomm’s AI Hub~\citep{qualcomm_ai_hub} provide native support for models such as CLIP~\citep{CLIP} and SigLip~\citep{siglip}, offering higher performance than open-source implementations.
+We deploy ViT~(SigLip) on the NPU rather than the GPU for performance reasons: the official RKNN driver provides a significantly more efficient execution environment.
+Inference of the vision encoder is much faster on~\cite{RK3566}'s NPU.
+In contrast, running the LLM on the NPU is impractical due to its static-shape requirement—prompt lengths vary at runtime.
+Therefore, we offload only the Vision Encoder/ViT to the NPU.
+All input images are pre-processed to a fixed resolution of $448\times736$~(Qwen2-VL) or $384 \times 384$~(LLaVA-OneVision), and multi-frame inputs are merged using a simple average temporal pooling operation.
 In addition to the official SDK, insights from community resources—such as technical blogs and forums~\cite{RK3588_hack}—were instrumental in navigating RKNN conversion and optimizing operator mappings, helping us maximize NPU efficiency.